Distracted driving has become one of the most concerning dangers on public

 attention simultaneously, and can increase your risk of being in an accident

-by as much as 23x, according to the Virginia Tech Transportation Institute (VTTI).
+by as much as 23 times, according to the Virginia Tech Transportation Institute (VTTI).

 At Shook & Stone, we know distracted drivers can devastate the lives